niicovila/niicovila.github.io/_projects/3_project.md

 ### VQ-VAE

-The Vector-Quantised Variational AutoEncoder is a very popular model used for image generation.
-It is the basic idea behind popular image generation products such as Stable Diffusion or Dall·e.   ([Aaron van den Oord, Oriol Vinyals, and Koray Kavukcuoglu.
-2017](https://arxiv.org/abs/1711.00937)).
+The Vector-Quantised Variational AutoEncoder ([Aaron van den Oord, Oriol Vinyals, and Koray Kavukcuoglu.
+2017](https://arxiv.org/abs/1711.00937)) is a very popular model used for image generation.
+It is the basic idea behind popular image generation products such as Stable Diffusion or Dall·e.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">